 - Together, they contribute to the protection of cell membranes

-Research demonstrates that these trace elements, always combined with Shilajit’s fulvic acids, offer particularly effective protection against oxidative stress.
+Research demonstrates that these trace elements, always combined with the fulvic acids of shilajit, offer particularly effective protection against oxidative stress.

-Chromium, although present in smaller quantities, complements this antioxidant action while playing its role in glucose metabolism.
-A feature that would make Shilajit an ally for athletes who wish to recover better or want to manage their blood sugar levels better.
+Chromium, although present in smaller amounts, complements this antioxidant action while playing its role in glucose metabolism.
+A feature that would make Shilajit an ally for athletes who wish to recover better or manage their blood sugar levels more effectively.

-How do Shilajit’s rare earths contribute to its effectiveness?
+How do the rare earth elements in shilajit contribute to its effectiveness?

-Shilajit also stands out for the unique presence of rare earths, including lanthanum, cerium, praseodymium, and neodymium.
-These elements, particularly rare in traditional dietary supplements, significantly contribute to Shilajit’s overall mineral balance and bioactive properties.
+Shilajit also stands out for the unique presence of rare earth elements, including lanthanum, cerium, praseodymium, and neodymium.
+These elements, particularly rare in traditional dietary supplements, significantly contribute to the overall mineral balance of shilajit and its bioactive properties.

-Recent scientific research shows that lanthanum, the first of these remarkable elements, plays a fundamental structural role in Shilajit’s composition.
-It participates in creating molecular complexes that facilitate the absorption of other minerals.
+Recent scientific research shows that lanthanum, the first of these remarkable elements, plays a fundamental structural role in the composition of shilajit.
+It participates in the creation of molecular complexes that facilitate the absorption of other minerals.

-Cerium, for its part, proves particularly interesting for its action at the cellular level.
-Studies suggest it contributes to:
+Cerium, on the other hand, is particularly interesting for its action at the cellular level.
+Studies suggest that it contributes to:

 - Stabilizing cell membranes